 8. And the multitude, raising a cry, began to ask Pilate to do as he had always done.

 9. Pilate answered them, saying, “Do you desire that I shall release to you the King of the Jews?”

 10. (For he perceived that the chief priests had handed him over because of envy.)

 11. But the chief priests incited the crowd so that he would release Barabbas to them instead.

-12. Then Pilate answered again and told them, “What, then, do you desire that I shall do to him whom you call ‘King of the Jews’?”
+12. Then Pilate answered again and told them, “What, then, do you want me to do to the one you call ‘King of the Jews’?”